samholdcroft/KiCadLibraries/README.md

 # KiCadLibraries
-All of the KiCad libs that I use in my projects
+All of the KiCad libs that I use in my projects.

+Some are made by me, others are not